Itsusinn/mini-games/README.md

-# MiniGame
+# Mini-Game
-This warehouse stores some (now one) small games that I use to practice programming languages
+This repository stores some (now one) small games that I use to practice programming languages

 ## What it has now？